greenhousecode/slp-helper/README.md

     // Use function expressions to actively watch for value updates
     title: () => document.querySelector('h1').textContent,

-    // Omit the "clickUrl" field to return the current URL
+    // Omit the "clickUrl" field to return the current URL without parameters

     // No checks needed, SLP Helper will re-attempt silently until a non-empty value is returned
     imageUrl: () => document.querySelector('img').src,